dnephin/git-doc-review/components.rst

 The document format and rendering.

 * conf.py
-* add meta-data to each section to be able to reference sections in comments
+* (next version) add meta-data to each section to be able to reference sections in comments
 * read document specific conf.py (name, version, etc)
+* build comments into javascript in the doc
+* extract comment author name/email from git commits
+* use either css or xpath selectors https://code.google.com/p/fbug/source/browse/branches/firebug1.6/content/firebug/lib.js?spec=svn12950&r=8828#1332

 Sphinx Theme